-Motion sickness medication Dramamine was FDA approved in 1949.
+Motion sickness medication Dramamine (limited time sale here) was FDA approved in 1949.
 It is currently marketed by Prestige Brands Holdings, Inc. Motion sickness affects millions of people who find themselves in environments that disturb the delicate balance found within the human middle ear.
 When you are on a boat, or travelling for long distances or have to stand or sit on an unsteady surface for long periods of time, you may feel dizzy, unstable or nauseous.

 How Does Dramamine Work?

 Dramamine is sold as a generic chewable tablet in different countries under names such as Driminate, Gravol, Vomex, Anautin, Amosit and Aviomarin.
 The main active ingredient in this drug is dimenhydramine which affects the area of the brain responsible for vomiting, as well as structures located in the inner ear that control balance.
 In essence, the medication blocks signals coming from these parts of the body, effectively reducing or eliminating uncomfortable feelings of nausea and being off balance.
 It also has the potential to be a nervous system depressant which may lead to sleepiness or drowsiness.